 In June 2019, we submitted a new IND application with respect to a proposed Phase 1 study to be conducted in relapsed/refractory Acute Myeloid Leukemia (r/r AML) with a new version of the UCART123 product candidate.
 In July 2019, the FDA approved the IND and the first patient was dosed in January 2020 at MD Anderson Cancer Center (Houston, Texas).
 This study, which is referred to as AMELI-01, replaces the first clinical study for UCART123 on AML.
-We refer in this Annual Report to this study as the UCART123 Clinical Study or the AMELI-01 Study.
+We refer in this Annual Report to this study as the UCART123 Study or the AMELI-01 Study.

 In April 2018, we submitted an IND application with respect to a proposed Phase 1/2 study to be conducted in relapsed or refractory B-cell Acute Lymphoblastic Leukemia (r/r B-ALL).
 In May 2018, the FDA approved the IND, and the first patient was dosed in November 2019 at MD Anderson Cancer Center (Houston, Texas).
-This study is referred to as BALLI-01.
-We refer in this Annual Report to this study as the UCART22 Clinical Study or BALLI-01 Study.
+We refer in this Annual Report to this study as the UCART22 Study or BALLI-01 Study.